April 29, 2014 - Marshall Coyle

 Many of these Chinese mattresses are shipped almost but not quite ready to deliver to you.
 A tiny seam-sewing detail or two finishes the mattress.
 The most important of these “details” is adding the “Made in California”, or Arizona white “do not remove” law labels.
 I can’t provide more detail without violating a confidence, but the stories I have been hearing make a whole lot of sense.
 A typical boxed queen size innerspring mattress covered with a thin layer of synthetic mystery foam wholesales in the Shanghai region for as little as $37.50.
 A kind of platform bed, an almost ready-to-assemble metal spring on legs sells in China for about $15-$20.
 When I visit Amazon and search “innerspring mattress”, and sort with lowest price first, the $20.00 100% mystery foam Shanghai mattress is now $119-$199 in the USA, and the accompanying $20 metal beds are anywhere from $49-$199. $30-$50 “better” crushed and boxed solid mystery memory foam Chinese mattresses are also available from numerous beautiful Internet-only newby mattress brands for $300-$900.
 These are the kind that let you “avoid shopping in stores”, and give you up to six months free trials.
 There are few quality variations.
 Most have lots of five star ratings.
 That is a whole ‘nother story.
 But the short version is that you should always check the one and two star rating first because they tend to be the only legitimate ones.
 Most five star mattress reviews, sometimes 99% are NOT from verified customers.

 Good mattresses, fairly priced, are still made in the USA.
+The wonderful mattress Mrs. Coyle and I share was made in New Jersey.
 Very expensive, very good mattresses are imported in small quantities from Europe.
 Europe leaves their low-end “promotional” mattresses at home.
 But names like Duxiana, Carpe Diem, ViSpring, Savoir, Hastens, and a few others make it here with price tags that will keep you up at night.
-A 440# Danish hand-made set offered for sale by Hastens on Madison Avenue NYC this winter can be in your bedroom for only $150,000. (+delivery) It has a great deal of really attractive exterior hand sewing and is really about three mattresses in one humongous tall covering, but the #1 Consumer Reports-rated $1,500 “Made in New Jersey” innerspring/latex/hybrid is not only $148,500 less expensive, but, if anything, is more comfortable for more people, and will remain so for years longer with no turning needed.
+A 440# Danish hand-made set offered for sale by Hastens on Madison Avenue NYC this season can be in your bedroom for only $150,000. (+delivery) It has a great deal of really attractive exterior hand sewing and is really about three mattresses in one humongous tall covering, but the #1 Consumer Reports-rated $1,500 “Made in New Jersey” innerspring/latex/hybrid is not only $148,500 less expensive, but, if anything, is more comfortable for more people, and will remain so for years longer with no turning needed.
 This is no miracle at all.
 Just highly innovative American thinking by a small company, taking advantage of technology and metallurgy undreamed of even ten years ago.
 The “old world” has advanced science and makes great cars, but there are no better mattresses than those made close to home.
 Hastens and their European cohorts, as well as top American companies like Shifman, Kluft, and Royalpedic are selling mattresses made with archaic materials and assembly techniques to people who are financially successful somehow, but have not yet learned that “if it costs more, it must be better” is not necessarily the best way to shop for a mattress.

 From the ridiculously overpriced European imports to the more affordable Asian mattresses.
 This amazing trip continues.
 Amazon now starts around $100 for an innerspring mattress that appears to have only springs-no padding.
 Vacuum packed mystery-foam innerspring mattresses with badly bent coils have begun to appear on the Internet in recent weeks.
 All-foam mattresses crushed into small cardboard cartons have been around for several years and when done well such as Casper and Leesa are less noxious and probably more comfortable than many of their numerous emerging competitors.
 However they are just poor value and not comfortable or durable enough for me to recommend for anyone.
 Crushing and rolling coil springs is what is new.
 They only recently appeared in China.
 You can spot them here in the USA with the usual BS about how only their “miracle mattress” is comfortable for anyone and everyone.
 Trial periods are growing in length as competition is growing numerically.
 I have stopped counting.
 Probably as of March 1st there are at least 150 Internet-only squashed and boxed foam “thingies” to try at home.
 A 150 day trial is not uncommon.
 I tried a Casper in a popup store when they first appeared.
 I quickly saw that it was not a mattress I would want, but for a reasonably large slice of youthful humanity with large student debt who might not mind the odd feeling of slowly sinking into a mattress while waiting for sleep to come, and who can mentally blot out any chemical odors as the heat sensitive chemical foams melt, sink down, and harden, a Casper is for them.
 Nobody really should have to sleep on such foams despite the tiniest of budgets, but paying 3-6x what they are worth makes it even more of an of an insult.